Wolves Among the Sheep

 Some who teach this system argue that just as God, by His faith, spoke (or conceived of the creation in His mind) and matter came into existence (Genesis 1, Psalm 33:6, Hebrews 11:3, 2 Peter 3:5), so the Christian can speak (or conceive of things in his mind) and actually bring them into existence by faith.

 The above statement and others like it have caused much confusion in the body of Christ and led many to be presumptuous in the area of divine healing.
 There are some things that are true about healing to which most Christians would readily admit.
-First, people who are morally conscientious and who recognize that the physical body is the temple of the Holy Spirit (1 Corinthians 3:16) may generally have better health because they take care of their bodies.
+First, people, morally conscientious and who recognize that the physical body is the temple of the Holy Spirit (1 Corinthians 3:16), may generally have better health because they take care of their bodies.
 Secondly, the healing of human life is part of the redemptive work of God.
-The Bible does teach healing.
+The Bible teaches healing.
 It was part of Jesus' and the apostles' ministries.
 There were gifts of healing in the church, and in James 5:14-15, Christians are encouraged to pray for the sick with the promise of answered prayer.